Douglas Douglas-Hamilton, 14th Duke of Hamilton: Hess affair

-Hess crash-landed at Floors Farm, near Eaglesham, at 10:34 pm and gave his name as "Alfred Horn", a friend of the Duke of Hamilton.
-Hess was taken to hospital for injuries sustained during his descent.
-Hamilton was informed of the prisoner and visited him.
-He then revealed his true identity.
-Hamilton immediately contacted Prime Minister Sir Winston Churchill and informed him of the Deputy Führer's arrival.
+Hess eventually decided to go himself on a "peace mission" to the United Kingdom.
+On 10 May 1941 he parachuted into Scotland, landing at 10:34 pm on Floors Farm, near Eaglesham and close to the Duke's home.
+He was quickly captured, gave his name as "Alfred Horn", and claimed to be a friend of the Duke of Hamilton.
+Hess asked to see the Duke, but was instead taken to a local Home Guard post, then a hospital to address the injuries he sustained during his descent and landing.

+Hamilton was informed of the prisoner's request and visited him in hospital.
+Hess revealed his true identity to Hamilton and claimed that he was on a secret mission to negotiate a peace treaty.
+Hamilton immediately contacted the prime minister, Winston Churchill, and informed him of Hess's arrival and purported mission.
 Hess was imprisoned by the British authorities until the end of the war and the subsequent Nuremberg trials.